mjfrigaard/sharing-your-work/manuscript/chapter2.md

 These all sound great, but you might still be wondering what makes a file 'plain text,' so we'll define this below.
 This chapter will also cover why you might want to consider switching over to a plain text editor if you're currently using something like, Google Docs, Apple Papers, or Microsoft Word.

+### Wait--why would I change what I'm doing if it works?

+We get it--change is difficult, and if you have a working ecosystem of software that keeps you productive, don't abandon it.
+However, you should be aware of these technologies and recognize that people using them will be adapting *their* workflows to collaborate with you.

+The problems with the copy+paste (Word, SPSS, Stata, Excel, etc.) workflow have been discussed elsewhere (see [Baumer et al.](https://arxiv.org/abs/1402.1894) for an in-depth summary), but we will briefly summarize,

+1. It's not reproducible
+2. It's not logical or necessarily honest to separate computation from the analysis or presentation
+4. It's error prone

 ### What *isn't* plain text

-Non-plain text files are usually binary files (the `0`/`1` kind of binary).
-Binary files (i.e., files with binary-level compatibility) need special software to run on your computer.
+Non-plain text files are usually called binary (i.e., files with binary-level compatibility) need special software to run on your computer.
 The language below is a handy way to think about these files:

 > "Binary files are *[computer-readable but not human-readable](https://www.webopedia.com/TERM/B/binary_file.html)*"